Everyone has a vacuum, right? It’s perhaps one of the most popular cleaning tools we have in the home.

 Ever heard someone call a vacuum a Hoover?
 Well, this is all down to this brand.
 They were so popular in the 20th century that the word became synonymous with vacuum, particularly in the UK.

 This company has a lot of experience when it comes to this cleaning tool.
 While the lifespan will depend on the model, the higher end models we’d say could last up to 15 years.
 This might be a good investment for you.

 Some of their products have a 10-year guarantee, so you’re set with one of their vacuums (2).

 Miele is one of your high-end appliance companies.
 This means your vacuum is going to be expensive.
 But is it worth the investment?

 Well, we’d say it could be.
 They’ve engineered and tested their vacuums extensively and they say that they can last up to 20 years.

-Customers seem to love the Miele Complete C2 Canister vacuum.
+Customers seem to love the Miele Complete C3 Marin Canister vacuum.
 It’s powerful and also seems durable.
-Yet, it does only offer a two-year guarantee — not as much as some other brands.
+Yet, it does only offer a three-year guarantee — not as much as some other brands.

 One of the most important factors you can control is maintenance.
 If you take care of your vacuum, you might get more use out of it for many years to come.
 We’re talking about cleaning it at least once per month.